SCOTTY0101/Node-Basic-website/README.md

 # Node-basic-website.
-Setting up and testing a nodeJS server.
+Set up and run a nodeJS server.
+Coded using vim.